cabo/mtct/draft-bormann-core-media-content-type-format.md

 subtype, cited from RFC 4288"}
 </blockquote>

+{{-mediatype-reg}}, obsoleting {{-mediatype-reg-old}}, restricts the first character of a reg-name to alphanumeric.
-{{-mediatype-reg}} contains the semantically equivalent ABNF in
+It contains the otherwise semantically equivalent ABNF shown in
-{{ABNF-type-subtype2}}, which also provides comments that limit the use of "." and "+".
+{{ABNF-type-subtype2}}, however adding prose comments that further limit the use of "."  and "+".

 ~~~~ abnf
 type-name = restricted-name